 Electronic devices are being increasingly used for both high-performance (e.g. data centers and networking) and energy-constrained applications (e.g. medical implants and sensors).
 Many of these applications require the security and privacy of both user data and computation, which are usually enforced at the software-level.
 Enforcing and studying hardware security will lead to improvements in energy efficiency and performance.

-Electronic devices are increasingly used for high-performance applications such as data centers and networking to energy-constrained applications such as medical implants and sensors.
-Many of these applications require security and privacy of user data and computation which is usually enforced at the software-level.
-However, enforcing security and privacy at the hardware level has had to gain importance because of energy efficiency and performance benefits.
-Furthermore, during the past two decades, there has been a continuous trend away from in-house integrated circuit (IC) design and fabrication towards outsourcing various aspects of design, fabrication, testing, and packaging of ICs.
-This globalization of IC design flow has created hitherto unknown security and trust concerns in the ICs, and, thereby, the computing systems (rooted in these ICs) on which modern society relies for mission-critical functionality.
+Furthermore, recent trends in integrated circuit (IC) design have required this improvement in hardware security.
+IC designers and manufacturers have been outsourcing various aspects of design, fabrication, testing, and packaging of ICs.
+This globalization of the IC design flow has created hitherto unknown security and trust concerns in the ICs, and, thereby, the computing systems (rooted in these ICs) on which modern society relies for mission-critical functionality.

 An attacker, anywhere in the globalized design flow, can reverse engineer the functionality of an IC and intellectual property (IP) as well as steal and claim ownership of the IP.
 An untrusted IC foundry may overbuild ICs and sell the excess parts in the gray market.
 Rogue elements in the foundry may insert malicious circuits (hardware Trojans) into the design without the designer’s knowledge.